View Other Content

 1990 - Steve McManaman signed as a professional for the reds.
 Shaggy struck 66 times in 364 reds games, helping us to the FA Cup in 1992 and the Coca-Cola Cup three years later.

 1943 – Centre-half Laurie Hughes signed from Tranmere Rovers.
 He made 326 reds appearances, netting just once.
-He helped us to the first post-war League title and the FA Cup Final three years later, and was the first red to appear in the World Cup Finals later that year.
+He helped us to the first post-war League title in 1947 and the FA Cup Final three years later, becoming the first red to appear in the World Cup Finals later that year.